5 Things All Parents of Children with Special Needs Should Know About Navigating the Education System.

-If you have a child with special needs, you may feel like you need a degree in education just to navigate the system.
+If you have a child with special needs, you may feel like you need a degree in education just to navigate the special education system.
 You have to know your child’s rights.
 The Individuals with Disabilities Education Act (IDEA) is a federal law that guarantees your child a free and appropriate public education.
 You need to know what your child’s rights are under IDEA so that you can advocate for them.
 Here are five things all parents of children with special needs should know about navigating the education system.

 You Are Not Alone